NtsDK/larpwriter-toolkit-nims-translations/en/doc/intro.rst

 NIMS seems very big and complex

 	NIMS has many new features from the initial release and it solves much more tasks now.
 It is not necessary to use absolutely all features from the first day.
-You need to understand basic handout creation cycle to make your first game: story-event-adaptation-handout.
+You need to understand basic handout creation cycle to make your first game: story-event-adaptation-export.
 After this step you can proceed with more complex features.
 You can see full list of features and topics on page :ref:`micros-page`.
 The minimal features list for game creation is a section ``Minimal kit``.

 .. intro-work-sequence